The Dome Project at Berrington Hall

 In 1785 Thomas Harley employed Henry Holland to begin designing Berrington Hall.
 Influenced by the Neo-classical French architectural styles that were fashionable in this period, he made the exterior of the mansion very simple.
 The interior however, was filled with vibrancy and extravagant designs throughout.

 Among these designs was the iconic glass dome which, to this day, still floods the main staircase with light.
 This is said to be a demonstration of Holland’s mastery of complex and dramatic spatial effects.

-Unfortunately in recent years the dome has shown signs of deterioration.
-There are leaks at certain times and the architectural features are showing evidence of cracking, splitting, flaking and a general poor state of repair.
+Unfortunately in recent years the dome showed signs of deterioration.
+There were leaks at certain times and the architectural features showed evidence of cracking, splitting, flaking and a general poor state of repair.

-As well as this there are cracks in the flat lead roof surrounding the dome, which are allowing water in and resulting cracking to the plasterwork ceiling beneath.
+As well as this there were cracks in the flat lead roof surrounding the dome, which were allowing water in and cause cracking to the plasterwork ceiling beneath.

-As well as protecting the dome this project will help to protect the interior of Berrington.
-All of this work will also help to preserve the ceilings and plasterwork within Berrington, by relieving them of the pressure that had been caused by 240 years of weathering.
+As well as protecting the dome, this project has helped to protect the interior of Berrington.
+All of this work will also help to preserve the ceilings and plasterwork within the mansion, by relieving them of the pressure that had been caused by 240 years of weathering.

 This work could only be undertaken thanks to the help of you, our supporters.
 With this conservation work, we can provide Berrington with the care that it deserves to ensure it continues to thrive for generations to come.